 By: Caroline Berryman, CMMP—Editor-in-Chief

 As we isolate ourselves to stop the spread of COVID-19, brands are responding to give their customers by providing updates on things like health and safety protocols, or the availability and delivery of their products and services.
-But when a company suddenly emails its customerafter a long period of no contact, or sends a self-indulgent email about its random acts of kindness, it can backfire.
+But when a company suddenly emails its customers after a long period of no contact, or sends a self-indulgent email about its random acts of kindness, it can backfire.

 It’s a common marketing tactic to connect a product or brand to current events.
 Gillette did this with its Super Bowl commercial that addressed the #MeToo movement.
 This is called cultural marketing, and it can be a powerful tool.
 But during this time of unprecedented fear and economic disruption, cultural marketing needs to be implemented very carefully.
 Brands don’t want to look like they’re ignoring the pandemic, or attempting to benefit from it.
 Many companies are changing their marketing strategies to fit into this new environment, in small and big ways.
 For instance, it might not make sense for clothing brands to advertise prom dresses right now since there are bans preventing social gatherings.
 Promoting comfortable, casual ‘working from home’ clothing options would be more appropriate.